DiemNewsAndTalks/Diem-News-And-Talks/Diem_Blockchain_Hub.md

 ###### Learn how the Diem payment network uses gas to charge a transaction fee.

+* Gas is used to authorize the computation of protocol opcodes which determine the outcome of a specific application's functions.

+* The price of gas is deterministic on the payment networks ability to allocate resources towards executing a transaction.

+* Each transaction that is sent to the network is ordered in terminal pricing of gas fees set by the on-chain ratio of token price to Diem coin.

+* Gas can be payed for in multiple currencies.

+* The price of gas protects the networks stability and offers an incentive to keep honest actors interacting with the blockchain.

 *5: Events*

 ###### Event types and how to query them.

+* Every account has the ability to store 2 types of events, payment_sent and payment_recieved.

+* Events are stored on the Diem blockchain in the event store which is a core part of the protocols infastructure.

+* Both sent_payment and receive_payment return the same amount of data when queried from the blockchain.

+* Events are sequenced in every account and smart contract.

+* The event store is made up of individual event streams.

 *6: Diem Clients*